The Country Club

 HOW TO Book your stay

-Bookings for The Country Club are at a reasonable rate, and are accepted for up to two months ahead.
-For further details contact Robyn Strain on 02 9816 0907 or email email@example.com
+Bookings for the Country Club are accepted up to two months in advance.
+For further details contact Robyn Strain on 02 9816 0907 or email firstname.lastname@example.org

 Country parents at Joeys

 Parents’ commitment to supporting the Brothers in the education of their sons is not diminished by distance.
 The Parents & Friends Association was formed in 1935 to help with fundraising.

 The P&F was instrumental in the 1940 construction of quarters for Joeys’ domestic staff opposite the school – fittingly now in use as accommodation for parents themselves in its incarnation as the Country Club, a hub for visiting parents, and emblematic of the family spirit that defines life at Joeys.

 Always strong, parents’ participation in life at Joeys has expanded in recent decades as enrolment extended to day boys and weekly boarders.
 As one parent wrote: “Every time I turn up to help out, there are more helpers than jobs.
 We always have time to chat, to get to know each other.
 We belong to a community so we turn up in the hundreds.”